Ambrose Schindler: Film and stunt work

 During the end of his college career, he appeared in The Wizard of Oz (1939) as a Winkie guard and as Jack Haley's Tin Man stunt double.
-At the time of his death, Schindler was one of the last surviving living people working on the film classic.
+At the time of his death, Schindler was one of the last surviving living people working on the film classic, having outlived all major cast members, original Tin Man Buddy Ebsen, and adult Munchkins (Jerry Maren died several months before him).
 He also appeared in Sailor's Lady (1940).

 Later sport career and honours

-Although selected by the Green Bay Packers in the 1940 draft, Schindler did not play in the National Football League.
+Although selected by the Green Bay Packers in the 1940 NFL draft, Schindler did not play in the National Football League.
 At the time, coaching at high school and college offered more financial security than the low pay NFL of the early 1940s; he would later admit that he had lifelong doubts about his decision.
 His first offer out of college was to coach at Glendale High School, so chose it over a professional career.
 He served in the Navy during World War II and returned to move into a long career as coach and instructor at El Camino College in Torrance, California.
 In addition, Schindler also was a longtime football game official, working for years in the American Football League and later officiating high school and college games.
 He was inducted into the San Diego Hall of Champions Breitbard Hall of Fame in 1973.
 He was inducted into the USC Athletic Hall of Fame in 1997, and the Rose Bowl Hall of Fame in 2002.